Exploring the Intersection of Tibetan Buddhism and Western Medicine

 He provided free medical care for a Tibetan Buddhist monastery for fourteen years, and developed a close relationship with the head of the monastery, Chokyi Nyima Rinpoche, and his father, Tulku Urgyen Rinpoche, who was recognized as one of the greatest meditation teachers of the twentieth century.
 He also offered free medical care to the newly arrived Tibetan refugees who came over the high Himalayan passes from Tibet.

 He is the co-author, with Chokyi Nyima Rinpoche, of Medicine and Compassion: An American Doctor and a Tibetan Lama on How to Provide Care with Compassion and Wisdom.
+He recently published an award-winning memoir, entitled A Gentle Rain of Compassion.

 He resides in Jackson Hole, Wyoming, where he practices travel medicine and teaches Tibetan Buddhism.
 He regularly travels around the world to give lectures on travel medicine and medicine and compassion.